Maybe you’re sneezing and coughing while setting up the Christmas tree. Or your eyes itch when the family lights the menorah or other holiday candles.

 Another possible cause for your feeling of being allergic to holidays is idiopathic environmental intolerance (IEI), which means your body reacts to certain common substances.
 Also not a true allergy, researchers haven’t found a direct cause for this condition.

-Synthetic and natural substances are known to trigger IEI.
+Synthetic and natural substances are known to trigger IEI, formerly known as multiple chemical sensitivity.
 That’s why you might react to both the fresh cut tree in your house and the fake one at your mom’s apartment.
 Other environmental triggers can include: